DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_alpha-beta-peer-reviews.md

 ## Why have one

-Peer reviews are not a mandated requirement from CDDO.
+Peer reviews are not a mandated requirement from [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office).
 They’re a chance to get feedback and advice from DfE colleagues.

 Peer reviews use [the Service Standard](https://apply-the-service-standard.education.gov.uk/service-standard) as a guide to provide recommendations.